 For this cake, yes.
 Since this cake has a heavy batter made with more butter, eggs, and sugar than a regular cake, plus the lemon pieces, a bundt pan is recommended.
 The center core of the pan will help bake the cake more evenly.

-- This is one of my most pinned recipes and for good reason, it is delicious.
+For an easy shortcut, this Banana Vanilla Bean Caramel Bundt Cake starts with a yellow cake mix and ripe bananas. - This is one of my most pinned recipes, and for good reason, it is delicious.
 Bake this Mandarin Orange Bundt Cake for an easy orange-flavored dessert.

 - If you like your cakes on the smaller side, try this recipe for Mini Lemon Bundt Cakes.